SamFeltip/Blog-Content/Be, become, do.md

+---
+tags: [christianity/practising-the-way]
+---

+# Be, Become, Do

-### Apprenticeship with Jesus
+## Apprenticeship with Jesus

 - be with Jesus
 - become like Jesus
 - Do things like Jesus

 [[Jesus talks about Abiding]]